mentatpsi/OSGenome/README.md

 Access http://127.0.0.1:5000 (the ip address also known as localhost, it's all hosted on your local machine) to look at your Genome

 ## arv support
 There exists a library arv ([GitHub: cslarsen/arv - A fast 23andMe DNA parser and inferrer for Python](https://github.com/cslarsen/arv)) that allows for rule based matching of health and trait attributes using a hash table of the raw data of 23andMe.
 It is possible to alter the rsidDict.json to allow for automatically populating the rule matching conditions.
 I will be designing this functionality in a python script that will be able to be used to import the JSON as a dictionary that can be called within the rule matching.
+Please keep in mind its respective disclaimers before using the service.

 ## Example
 ![Example of Kendo Grid](https://github.com/mentatpsi/OSGenome/blob/master/images/OSGenome5.PNG)